No. 224 Squadron RAF

 No. 224 Squadron RAF was a Royal Air Force squadron that saw service in both the First and Second World Wars.

 History

+First World War

 It was formed on 1 April 1918, at Alimini, Italy from part of No. 6 Wing RNAS, equipped with the de Havilland DH.4.
 In June 1918 it re-equipped with the de Havilland DH.9.
-The squadron moved to Taranto in December 1918, disbanding there in May 1919.
+It carried out attacks against Austro-Hungarian targets in Montenegro and Albania, and on 2 October 1918, took part in an aerial bombardment of Durazzo, Albania in support of a naval attack on that port.
+The squadron disbanded at Taranto on 15 May 1919.

+Reformation

-On 1 February 1937, the squadron reformed at Manston, when No. 48 Squadron was renumbered.
-It then moved to Boscombe Down and was equipped with Avro Ansons for reconnaissance duties.
-In August 1938 the squadron moved to Leuchars, and from May 1939 began re-equipping with the Lockheed Hudson.
+On 1 February 1937, the squadron reformed at Manston as a General Reconnaissance squadron, with personnel from No. 48 Squadron.
+It then moved to Boscombe Down where it received Avro Anson aircraft.
+The squadron moved to RAF Thornaby in Yorkshire in July 1937.
+In August 1938 the squadron moved to Leuchars in Scotland, and from May 1939 began re-equipping with the Lockheed Hudson, becoming the first RAF squadron to operate the American reconnaissance bomber, becoming operational in August that year.